Colour Temperature Explained - Definition, Guides & Examples

 |Note: terminology and actual correlated colour temperature vary extensively.
 Examples modified from Wikipedia.|

-The way we describe colour temperature is the opposite to how we talk about heat temperature.
+Somewhat confusingly, the way we describe colour temperature is the opposite of actual temperature.

-As there is no industry standard for these phrases, it's important not to rely on them too heavily.
-One brand's 5000K could be described as 'daylight', whereas another brand could refer to the same item as 'cool white'.
+One brand's 5000K could be described as 'daylight', whereas another could refer to the same colour temperature as 'cool white'.

 There is even some variation within one brand.
 For example, we have noticed that Philips describes 4000K bulbs as 'cool white'.
-Yet the same colour code in fixtures is routinely described as 'neutral white'.
+Yet, the exact same colour temperature in fixtures is routinely described as 'neutral white'.

 The International Colour Temperature Code

-Be aware that colour temperature is often specified as a code like 830, 840 or 965.
-This is often the case with LED or Fluro Tubes.
+Colour temperature is also specified with another code like 830, 840 or 965.
 These codes combine two lighting specifications into one: colour rendition and colour temperature.